Laws, Regulations & Annotations

 (b) The property statement shall be declared to be true under the penalty of perjury and filed annually with the assessor between the lien date and 5 p.m. on April 1.
 The penalty provided by Section 463 applies for property statements not filed by May 7.
 If May 7 falls on a Saturday, Sunday, or legal holiday, a property statement that is mailed and postmarked on the next business day shall be deemed to have been filed between the lien date and 5 p.m. on May 7.
 If, on the dates specified in this subdivision, the county's offices are closed for the entire day, that day is considered a legal holiday for purposes of this section.

 (c) The property statement may be filed with the assessor through the United States mail, properly addressed with postage prepaid.
 For purposes of determining the date upon which the property statement is deemed filed with the assessor, the date of postmark as affixed by the United States Postal Service, or the date certified by a bona fide private courier service on the envelope containing the application, shall control.
-This subdivision shall be applicable to every taxing agency, including, but not limited to, a chartered city and county, or chartered city.
+This subdivision applies to every taxing agency, including, but not limited to, a chartered city and county, or chartered city.

 (d) (1) At any time, as required by the assessor for assessment purposes, every person shall make available for examination information or records regarding his or her property or any other personal property located on premises he or she owns or controls.
 In this connection details of property acquisition transactions, construction and development costs, rental income, and other data relevant to the determination of an estimate of value are to be considered as information essential to the proper discharge of the assessor's duties.